Splitgate/ForgeImporter/README.md

 * Unreal Engine 4.27.*
 * Unreal Engine 5.0 -> 5.6

-After the base has been finished on 4.26 more versions above such as unreal engine 5 will be added.

 ## Usage
 Get a Forge map you wish to use from either [SplitgateForgeBackup](https://github.com/Splitgate/SplitgateForgeBackup) or from [Capturing your own](#capturing-your-own-forge-map)